 A visit to a shrine, within the first few days of the new year, is a very important aspect of Japanese culture, known as hatsumode.
-There are various celebrations held at these shrines, but we chose to attend the Daruma doll festival, at Haijimadaishi Shrine, near our home.
+There are various celebrations held at these shrines, but we chose to attend the Daruma Doll Festival, at Haijimadaishi Temple, near our home.

 The shrine was decorated for the new year with colorful bunting.
 Love all the use of color!

 The first prayer of the new year is very important, so the line to the actual shrine was very long.
 We didn’t wait in the line, but just walked around enjoying the festivities.